+The Investment Committee is responsible for the management of investment credit risk.
 The Investment Guidelines and Investment Policy set out clear limits and controls around the level of investment credit risk.
 The Syndicate has established concentration guidelines that restrict the exposure to any individual counterparty.
 The investment guidelines further limit the type, credit quality and maturity profile of both the Syndicate's cash and investments.
 In addition, the investment risk framework further limits potential exposure to credit risk through monitoring of the aggregate investment risk limits.